-The actual project will never be the same as the one you planned.
+1.)
+Underestimating the risks and the time frame – The actual project will never be the same as the one you planned.
 Moreover, there are parts of a project you can’t even plan ahead.
 Unexpected problems will appear and this may increase the amount of resources (including time and money) spent.

-Beyond being prepared for unexpected risks, you have to accepted them when they become reality.
+2.)
+Not accepting a problem when it appears – Beyond being prepared for unexpected risks, you have to accepted them when they become reality.

 Tip: Review the project and track progess on a daily basis so every time a problem arises, you can quickly react and adapt your plan to accommodate the new variables of the game.
-Here are 5 signs of project failure you should be aware of.

-Not having the right information, skills, people, tool, or even having conflicting schedules can push you away from acheiving or even properly setting your goals.
+3.)
+Technical difficulties or lack of the right resources – Not having the right information, skills, people, tool, or even having conflicting schedules can push you away from acheiving or even properly setting your goals.
 Make sure you have everything you need before starting a project.
 Do not rush if you are waiting for something that is essential.

 Tip: Ask for help – it will make it much easier for you figure out what is missing.

-Keeping clear and honest communication with everyone involved in a project and giving them easy access to information is essential.
+4.)
+Poor communication with clients and within your team – Keeping clear and honest communication with everyone involved in a project and giving them easy access to information is essential.
 Otherwise, trying to find a piece of information can be very stressful when you do not know where to look.

 Tip: Use a web-based project management software like Function Point.
 It will allow you to store all the information you need in one place and give clients the ability to view relevant job and project information making your team much more collaborative and productive.

 Tip: Do not jump in and take over tasks or items that you have assigned to others.
-Give your team the freedom and opportunity to show that it can meet your project milestone requirements, but always be avaible when they need your help.
+Give your team the freedom and opportunity to show that it can meet your project milestone requirements, but always be available when they need your help.